 – Reference climatological station: A climatological station the data of which are intended for the purpose of determining climatic trends.
 This requires long periods (not less than 30 years) of homogeneous records, where human-induced environmental changes have been and/or are expected to remain at a minimum.
 Ideally, the records should be of sufficient length to make possible the identification of secular changes of climate.

-– Principal climatological station: A climatological station at which hourly readings are taken, or at which observations are made at least three times daily in addition to hourly tabulation from autographic records.

-– Ordinary climatological station: A climatological station at which observations are made at least once daily, including daily readings of extreme temperature and of amount of precipitation.

-– Climatological station for specific purposes: A climatological station established for the observation of a specific element or elements.
+–

 Coastal station: A station on a coast that may be able to make some observations of conditions at sea.

-Drifting automatic sea (drifting buoy) station: A floating automatic station that is free to drift under the influence of wind and current.
+Drifting automatic sea (drifting buoy) station: A floating automatic station that is free to drift under the influence of wind and current. (see also fixed buoy)

 Environmental data buoy station: A fixed or drifting buoy which records or transmits environmental and/or marine data.